Collaborative Edge-to-Server Inference for Vision-Language Models: Experimental Results

 \subsection{Compatibility with Image Compression}

 The proposed method also shows strong compatibility with image compression techniques, enabling additional reductions in communication cost.
-Fig.~\ref{fig:compression_visualization} illustrates that, even under severe compression, the proposed framework effectively preserves the visual details within the VLM's RoI.
-Fig.~\ref{fig:compression_visualization}(a) displays the original image, and Fig.~\ref{fig:compression_visualization}(b) shows the corresponding compressed global image with JPEG quality set to $5$.
-Fig.~\ref{fig:compression_visualization}(c) provides a magnified view of the red bounding box in Fig.~\ref{fig:compression_visualization}(b), highlighting the RoI.
-Fig.~\ref{fig:compression_visualization}(d) presents the local image identified by ViCrop and compressed using the same JPEG quality.
-Compared with Fig.~\ref{fig:compression_visualization}(c), the local image in Fig.~\ref{fig:compression_visualization}(d) retains sharper visual details and mitigates the accuracy degradation typically caused by image compression, confirming the effectiveness of the proposed framework.

-Fig.~\ref{fig:compression} shows the accuracy–communication tradeoff under different compression ratios, where the relative communication cost is defined as the ratio of the transmitted data size of a compressed image to that of a JPEG global image encoded at quality $100$.
-By integrating the proposed method with image compression, further communication savings can be obtained; for instance, the relative communication cost is reduced to $0.25$ while maintaining a task accuracy of \SI{56.5}{\%}, compared with the $0.40$ required by full retransmission.
+Fig.~\ref{fig:compression} shows the accuracy–communication tradeoff under different JPEG compression qualities.
+Specifically, \emph{EAR + SR (Q=$i$)} denotes the setting where both the global image and its corresponding local crop (if applicable) are compressed with a quality factor of $i$ prior to edge-to-server transmission in the two-stage inference process.
+The leftmost point of each colored curve represents the baseline scenario where only the compressed global image is transmitted.
+The subsequent points to the right illustrate the tradeoff between accuracy and communication cost, where the transmission ratio of the local image is governed by the retransmission threshold $\eta$.
+By integrating the proposed method with image compression, further communication savings can be obtained; for instance, the average transmitted data size is reduced from \SI{63}{kB} to \SI{28}{kB} while maintaining a task accuracy of \SI{57.4}{\%}, compared with the data size required by ViCrop.
+These results underscore the feasibility of the proposed method for seamless integration into existing communication frameworks, ensuring high compatibility with existing standardized protocols.